analyserdmz/Pygeon/README.md

 - Cookie and Form Data tracking for POST requests in clear-text.
 - No need for templates whatsoever (and it'll probably stay that way).
 - Client identification with Client<->Proxy isolated cookie.
+- Cookie-based session storage to allow the user browse the target website further.
+(Needs to be tested)
+- Debug mode.

 ## Prerequisites